Xsigo Systems

-Xsigo Systems was an information technology and hardware company based in San Jose, California, US, specializing in data center network and I/O virtualization software and hardware to companies and enterprises.
+Xsigo Systems was an information technology and hardware company based in San Jose, California, US, specializing in data center network and I/O virtualization software and hardware for companies and enterprises.

 Company History

 Xsigo Systems was founded in August 2004 by three brothers: Ashok Krishnamurthi, R.K.
 Anand, and S.K.
 Vinod along with Shreyas Shah.
 Xsigo Systems operated as a privately held company in San Jose, CA and funded by Kleiner Perkins, Khosla Ventures, North Bridge Venture Partners, and Greylock Partners.
-Ashok Krishnamurthi served as vice-chairman of the company who also previously held the positions of Vice President and General Manager of the infrastructure product line at Juniper Networks, prior to Xsigo Systems.
+Ashok Krishnamurthi served as vice-chairman of the company, and previously held the positions of Vice President and General Manager of the infrastructure product line at Juniper Networks.
 Lloyd Carney served as the chief executive officer of the company.
-Carney was General Manager of IBM's Netcool Division, which acquired Micromuse where Carney had been chairman and CEO.
-Prior to Micromuse, Carney was COO at Juniper Networks and head of three divisions at Nortel Networks, including the Core IP Division, the Wireless Internet Division and the Enterprise Data Divisions.
+Carney was General Manager of IBM's Netcool Division and prior to that, was chairman and CEO of Micromuse.
+Prior to Micromuse, Carney was COO at Juniper Networks and head of three divisions at Nortel Networks.